Trump administration 'uniquely dysfunctional', says Britain's ambassador to U.S.: newspaper

 But he also warned British officials not to write Trump off, saying there was a “credible path” to him winning a second term in office.
 He said Trump may “emerge from the flames, battered but intact, like (Arnold) Schwarzenegger in the final scenes of The Terminator.”

-The Foreign Office did not immediately respond to a request for comment.
-The Mail on Sunday cited a spokesman as saying that the public would expect diplomats “to provide ministers with an honest, unvarnished assessment of the politics in their countries”.
+A spokesman for the Foreign Office said the public would expect ambassadors “to provide ministers with an honest, unvarnished assessment of the politics in their country”.

-“Their views are not necessarily the views of Ministers or indeed the Government.
-But we pay them to be candid,” the spokesman was quoted as saying.
+“Their views are not necessarily the views of ministers or indeed the government.
+But we pay them to be candid,” he said.

+“It’s important that our ambassadors can offer their advice and for it to remain confidential.
+Our team in Washington have strong relations with the White House and no doubt these will withstand such mischievous behavior.”

 In a memo written last month, Darroch described confusion within the administration over Trump’s decision to abort a military strike on Iran, and that the president citing the number of predicted casualties as the reason he had changed his mind “didn’t stand up”.